 Option A) On-campus Learning Program

 The On-campus Learning Program allows the student the opportunity to learn and live at the Rak Tamachat Permaculture Education Institute.
-Rak Tamachat is also proud to offer Green Student Job to our students to help offset the cost of the Sustainable Educations.
+Rak Tamachat is also proud to offer Green Student Jobs to our students to help offset the cost of their Sustainable Education.

 Option B) Distance Learning Program

-The Permaculture Student is able to study at your own pace, fitting your studies around your life.
+Permaculture Students are able to study at their own pace, fitting their studies around their lives.
 For busy people, this form of learning is the ideal alternative to being physically on campus.

 Permaculture Design Masters Degree Distance Education

 What are some of the advantages of distance education?

 - You can usually set your own pace of study.